-14. In respect of the terms of reference under review, it is recommended that Haiti take steps to sign the Convention and have QCAAs in effect with jurisdictions of the Inclusive Framework which meet the confidentiality, consistency and appropriate use prerequisites.
-It is however noted that Haiti will not be exchanging CbC reports in 2018.
+14. It is recommended that Jamaica take steps to complete its exchange of information framework that allows Automatic Exchange of Information and have QCAAs in effect with jurisdictions of the Inclusive Framework which meet the confidentiality, consistency and appropriate use prerequisites.